 Bruculinu, America : Remembrances of Sicilian-American Brooklyn, Told in Stories and Recipes

-really was.
-As Schiavelli says, "The stories may not always
+it really was.
+As Schiavelli says, "The stories may not

-contain the strict facts, but they certainly tell the truth."
+always contain the strict facts, but they certainly tell the

-Don't be surprised if his beautiful reminiscence of the miracle
+truth."
+Don't be surprised if his beautiful reminiscence of

-(which took place before he was born!) that saved his uncle
+the miracle (which took place before he was born!) that saved

-Salvatore Calogero from dying of pneumonia brings a tear to your
+his uncle Salvatore Calogero from dying of pneumonia brings a

-One Flew Over the Cuckoo's Nest, etc.) who recently passed
+actor (Ghost, One Flew Over the Cuckoo's Nest, etc.)

 Brushstrokes: A Work in Progress